IS BASIL EASY TO GROW?

 - If you prefer your pesto smooth, you can make it in the blender - just put all your ingredients in and blend until you get the desired consistency.

-- Store in a jar in the fridge - pour a couple of tablespoons extra-virgin olive oil on top to prevent your pesto from discolouring.
+- Store in a jar in the fridge - pour a couple of tablespoons of extra-virgin olive oil on top to prevent your pesto from discolouring.
 Stir before serving.

-If you have plenty of basil and you would like to match a big batch of pesto for the freezer, leave out the parmesan cheese - you can then freeze the pesto in ice cube trays and when frozen put the cubes in bags or containers in the freezer.
-Whenever you would like some fresh pesto you can simply thaw a few cubes, stir in some freshly grated parmesan and you are ready to go!
+If you have plenty of basil and you would like to match a big batch of pesto for the freezer, leave out the Parmesan cheese - you can then freeze the pesto in ice cube trays and when frozen, put the cubes in bags or containers in the freezer.
+Whenever you would like some fresh pesto you can simply thaw a few cubes, stir in some freshly grated Parmesan and you are ready to go!

 I hope you enjoy choosing and growing your basil this year.
 If you have any recipes you would like to share with us, you could post them on our Facebook page - we'd love to hear from you!